line/ts-remove-unused/README.md

 #### `--skip`

 Skip files that match a given regex pattern.
 Note that you can pass multiple patterns.

-> [!NOTE]
-> You need to specify at least one pattern that matches at least one file or else every file will be detected as "unused".
-Make sure to specify a pattern that matches your entrypoint file.

 ```bash
 npx @line/ts-remove-unused --skip 'src/main\.ts' --skip '/pages/'